keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

 that serves metrics for the application.
-You can point to multiple instances of the supported monitoring providers (Prometheus, Dynatrace, Datadog, and dql) so the application itself can run anywhere,
+You can point to multiple instances of the supported monitoring providers (Prometheus, Dynatrace, Datadog, and dql) so the application itself can run anywhere.

 To implement a Keptn analysis for your deployment: